abatten/fruitbat/README.rst

 Requirements
 ------------
-Below are the listed requirements for running ``fruitbat`` and the purpose for each requirement.
+Below are the listed requirements for running *FRUITBAT* and the purpose for each requirement.

  - numpy: Array manipulation